yorktronic/data_science/thinkful/Unit3/nyc-biking/README.md

 There were 77 bicycles coming and going in the hour between 2015-07-22 19:03:45 and 2015-07-22 20:03:13.
 Below is a graph showing the in and outs for all stations in NYC.

-This seems to be accurate?
-I'll run the analysis again during a few more one-hour blocks to see what I come up with.
+I'll run the analysis again during a few more one-hour blocks to see what I come up with, as I imagine the data changes depending on the day of the week and time.
 For now, here's a plot of all the stations and their in and out values:

 <img src="https://raw.githubusercontent.com/yorktronic/data_science/master/thinkful/Unit3/nyc-biking/plots/num-bikes-in-and-out-in-one-hour.png">